andrewwhitehead/split-accum/README.md

   Diffie-Hellman assumption.
 - A efficient zero-knowledge proof of membership that does not reveal the member value or the partitioned accumulator value.
-- Update logs, used by holders to update their non-revocation proofs (not demonstrated in this PoC yet).
+- Update logs, used by holders to update their non-revocation proofs.
 Multiple partitions are contained in each log, and for large or long-running registries, multiple log files may be employed.
 The number of member handles assigned to an individual log should be high enough to avoid correlation of holders.
 - Revocation managers would be required to publish the latest epoch value, or a policy for validating the epoch value of non-revocation proofs (f.ex. a timestamp within the past 24 hours).